 In the following example, the Management Service and the NetScaler instances are part of the 10.1.1.x. network.
 Interfaces 0/1 and 0/2 are the management interfaces, 1/1 to 1/8 are 1G data interfaces, and 10/1 to 10/4 are 10G data interfaces.
 Each instance has its own dedicated physical interface.
 Therefore, the number of instances is limited to the number of physical interfaces available on the appliance.
-By default, VLAN filtering is enabled on each interface.
+By default, VLAN filtering is enabled on each interface of the SDX appliance.
+The number of VLANs is restricted to 32 on a 1G interface and 63 on a 10G interface.
 VLAN filtering can be enabled and disabled for each interface.
 Disable VLAN filtering to configure up to 4096 VLANs per interface on each instance.
 In this example, VLAN filtering is not required because each instance has its own dedicated interface.
 For more information about VLAN filtering, see the VLAN filtering section in Manage and monitor the SDX appliance.